-COMPLAINANT

-(Please check one) □Student ☐ Administrator ☐Other ☐Faculty Member □Support Staff

-Last Name First Name Middle Na me

-Department/Location Program

-this form.
-Provide copi documents provided. ies of any documentation, w hich may be relevant to the iss

-Section(s) of Policy allege edly violated:

-Name(s) of alleged offend der:

-Is alleged offender? (check one) Student Administ rator Faculty Member Support Staff

-Other:

-Incident Description (Inclu ade events leading up to incider nt, actions taken to date, follow-up, etc.):

-Note: If additional space is required please attach the do ocumentation to this form.

-FORMAL CONDUCT COMPLAINT
+COMPLAINANT (Please check one) Student Administrator Faculty Member · Support Staff Other Last Name First Name Middle Name Department/Location Program DESCRIPTION OF COMPLAINT (In your own words please indicate the details of your complaint.
+Please be as specific as possible.
+If you would like to provide a more detailed description, please attach extra pages to this form.
+Provide copies of any documentation, which may be relevant to the issues of this complaint.
+List the documents provided.
+Date(s) and Time(s) of Incident: Location: Section(s) of Policy allegedly violated: Name(s) of alleged offender: Is alleged offender? (check one) • Student Administrator Faculty Member · Support Staff Incident Description (Include events leading up to incident, actions taken to date, follow-up, etc.): Note: If additional space is required please attach the documentation to this form.

-PAGE TWO (INFORMATION NOT DISCLOSED IN MOST CASES)
+PAGE TWO (INFORMATION ON NOT DISCLOSED IN MOST CASES)

 Complainant Information:

 Name: Student Number (if applicable):

 Address:

 Telephone: (business) (residence)

 Email:

-Department & Location:

-What do you require to resolve this s complaint?
+What are you seeking in order to resolve this complaint?

-Witnesses to the events of this complaint:
+That are jour seeming in order to Source with companies

-Please identify, in order of importance, anyone that you feel would provide helpful information to assist the investigation of this complaint.
+assist the investigation of this co ortance, anyone that you feel would provide helpfu

+Name: Telephone:

-Name: Telephone: Name: Telephone:
+Name: Telephone:

-Name:Telephone:

-This document and any attachments to it that you provide in the course of filing a complaint will be held in confidence by St. Clair College.
-Page one of this complaint form and its attachments will be disclosed to the respondent named in the complaint and to the investigator, adjudicators, mediators and/or the local Police appointed to assist with the resolution of this complaint, as outlined in the policy procedures.
-Privileged information, such as the complainant's requirements to resolve the complaint and list of witnesses, provided on page two of this complaint form will not be disclosed to the respondent.
-Information gathered under this policy may be required to be disclosed under the Ontario Human Rights Code or other legal proceedings.
-Your signature confirms that you have been made aware of and give permission for the above use of this information.
+confidence by St. Clair College.
+Parespondent named in the complaint appointed to assist with the resoluti information, such as the complair on page two of this complaint for policy may be required to be disclosed Your signature confirms that you information. ents to it that you provide in the course of filing a compage one of this complaint form and its attachments will be and to the investigator, adjudicators, mediators and/or to on of this complaint, as outlined in the policy procedure nant's requirements to resolve the complaint and list m will not be disclosed to the respondent.
+Information under the Ontario Human Rights Code or other to have been made aware of and give permission for the nation of the process of the the local Police es.
+Privileged of witnesses, provided in gathered under this legal proceedings. the above use of this

-I hereby declare that the information on this form is true, correct and complete to be best of my knowledge.
-I understand that any misrepresentation of information may result in disciplinary action.

 SIGNATURE:

 (Complainant) (Date

 OFFICE USE ONLY

-Received by Date:
+Received by

-Copies to: Date:
+Copies to: